SophieMeier/Climate-Regulation-Service/README.md

 * vg25_GEM_Selektion_Stadt': Cities with more than 50,000 inhabitants.
 Taken from VG25, Federal Agency of Cartography and Geodesy (BKG 2017).

 * 'Urban_Functional_Areas': Indicates those areas where Street Tree data from Urban Atlas (Copernicus) were available.
 Only cities (inhabitants > 50,000) were used in the model that fell in the urban functional areas.
-As a consequence, some cities, especially in the state of Baden-Württemberg and North-Rhine-Westfalia could not be considered in the modelling approach (Copernicus 2021).
+As a consequence, some cities, especially in the states of Baden-Württemberg and North Rhine Westfalia could not be considered in the modelling approach (Copernicus 2021).

 MODELLING PROCESS